McCall MacBain Scholarships

 MA (Arts), MArch (Architecture), MATL (Arts in Teaching and Learning), MBA (Business Administration), MEd (Education), MEng (Engineering), MISt (Information Studies), MM (Management), MMus (Music), MPP (Public Policy), MSc (Science), MScA (Science, Applied), MScAPT (Science, Applied in Physical Therapy), MScAOT (Science, Applied in Occupational Therapy), MSW (Social Work), MUP (Urban Planning), LLM (Law), STM (Sacred Theology).
 Explore all programs on the McGill Graduate Admissions website.

 Second-Entry Professional Undergraduate Degrees

-Finalist awards of $10,000 each, for graduate studies at McGill University
+Finalist Awards of $10,000 (Canadian) or $20,000 (International) each, for master’s or professional studies at McGill University

 Regional awards of $5,000 each, for master’s or professional studies at any public university in Canada